Anne C. Minihan, DVM

-Dr. Minihan graduated from the University of Massachusetts in Amherst Ma with a bachelor’s degree in Animal Science.
+Dr. Minihan graduated from the University of Massachusetts in Amherst, Ma with a Bachelor of Science in Animal Science.
 She received her Doctorate of Veterinary Medicine (DVM) from The Ohio State University in 1993 and then completed a one year rotating internship at the prestigious Animal Medical Center in New York City.

 She continued to move east and went on to Tufts University and Angell Memorial Animal Hospital for their combined surgical residency program.
 After completing her residency Dr. Minihan stayed on as a staff surgeon at Angell Memorial Animal Hospital in Boston where she continued to mentor interns and residents.
 Dr. Minihan achieved her board certification from The American College of Veterinary Surgeons (ACVS) in 2004.

-Dr. Minihan has been certified for tibial plateau leveling osteotomy (TPLO) with Dr. Barclay Slocum in 1998, and also has been certified in tibial tuberosity advancement (TTA); both for the surgical repair of cranial cruciate disease in dogs.
+Dr. Minihan became certified for tibial plateau leveling osteotomy (TPLO) with Dr. Barclay Slocum in 1998, and is also certified in tibial tuberosity advancement (TTA); both for the surgical repair of cranial cruciate disease in dogs.
 She also is the first surgeon in Maryland to use the Hydraulic Occluder device for treatment of urinary incontinence in dogs.